Overview of Shimla's Heritage

 From 50 houses in 1830, Shimla has grown to have a population of around 350,000 people now.
 The town stretches out along a ridge, making it perfect for exploration on foot.
 At one end is the Viceregal Lodge, and at the other end, the main square.
 The route passes through Shimla's Heritage Zone, where there are hundreds of prominent classic buildings and homes.

-Shimla Walks runs a special Heritage Zone Walking Tour.
-The tour lasts for 4-5 hours.
+Shimla Walks conducts a special Heritage Zone Walking Tour.
+The tour lasts for four to five hours.
 It costs 3,000 rupees for one to four people, and 500 rupees for each additional person.

 It's possible to see Shimla by yourself but if you're interested in the town's history, a guide is invaluable.
 In this article, you'll discover some of the places covered on the walking tour.